schneyra/martinschneiderme-11ty/website/articles/03-adding-webmentions-to-my-website/index.md

 ## Displaying the Mentions for a Post

 Finally, some coding!
 I was almost disappointed about that part.
-It was mainly a simple <code>fetch()</code> against the URL provided by webmention.io, extended with some parameters for filtering the specific URL and sorting.
+It was mainly a simple `fetch()` against the URL provided by webmention.io, extended with some parameters for filtering the specific URL and sorting.

 ```html
 https://webmention.io/api/mentions.jf2?domain=${domain}&amp;sort-dir=up&amp;target=${targetBase}${slug}/
 ```

 Then some templating to show the different types of mentions like "like-of", "repost-of" or "in-reply-to" and some CSS.
-That file named <code>Webmention.svelte</code> is quite boring.
+That file named `Webmention.svelte` is quite boring.
 At least for the moment.
 I'll see if and how the mentions will be used and optimize here and there.

 ## Notifying other Pages